• Skip to primary navigation

 Instructions

-• Preheat oven to 375 degrees.
+• Preheat oven to 375 degrees Fahrenheit.
 Line an 8x8 baking pan with parchment paper and set aside.

 • In a bowl, cream together butter and sugar.
 Add vanilla and stir to combine.
 Add flour to butter mixture and mix until a dough forms.
 Dough may be crumbly, but will hold together when pinched between two fingers.

-• Press dough into an even layer in a lined 8x8 square baking pan.
+• Press dough into an even layer in prepared baking pan.
 Prick the top of the dough with a fork, then bake for 20 minutes, or until lightly browned around edges and top.
-Remove from oven and set aside.
+Remove bars from oven and set aside until topping is ready.
+Leave your oven on.

 Topping